-Last updated in October 2013
+Last updated in October 2016

 A bilateral investment promotion and protection agreement has been in force since September 1986 and a double taxation agreement since 1993.

-- energy efficiency and renewables
+- renewable energy and energy efficiency

 - good governance, the rule of law and human rights

 - adapting to climate change in urban areas